2025 CMA Revegetation Project Continues

 The salinity measurement used in this analysis (Conductivity) did not find high salinity levels.
 The sample was taken only from the top soil however and its possible that the subsoil could be saltier.

-December 2023 Revegetation continues
+December 2023 CMA Revegetation Project

 Biodiverse plantings were undertaken over 55ha hectares of previously cleared land between 2020 and 2023.
 To restore the ecosystems a mixture of shrubs and trees were planted via direct seeding and tubestock planting.
 In total 67.5km of direct seeding was sown made up of 20kg of native seed.
 The direct seeding primarily focused on trees and shrubs that readily grow from seed, these included Murray pines (Callitris verrucosa), Wattles (Acacia species), Senna artemisioidies and Mallee (Eucalyptus species).
 In addition to direct seeding 6,500 native seedlings were planted, with the primary focus on restoring overstory trees – the majority of tubestock planted were Mallee trees (Eucalyptus species), with other important species of the ecosystems also planted, including; Sugarwood (Myoporum platycarpum), Moonah (Melaleuca lanceolate), Mallee Teatree (Leptospermum coriaceum).

-February 2022
+February 2022 Lunch…

 January 2022